sancarn/stdVBA/README.md

 * If you have a Feature Request - Create a new issue
 * If you have found a bug - Create a new issue
-* If you have written some code which you want to contribute see the Contributing Code section below.
+* If you have written some code which you want to contribute - See the Contributing Code section below.

 ## Contributing Code